Customer Service and Guidance

 Open Wilderness Huts

-There are six open wilderness huts (owh) in the wilderness area.
+There are five open wilderness huts (owh) in the wilderness area.
 They are located along the Sevettijärvi-Pulmanki hiking trail.

 - Iisakkijärvi owh is located on the southwestern shore of the Lake Iisakkijärvi.

 - Rousajärvi owh is located 100 m from the Lake Rousajärvi, on the eastern bank of the brook which begins from the southeastern side of the lake.